 “Now that was a diving adventure that you will never forget.”

-Underwater photographer Anatoly Beloshchin has taken some spectacular shots of this naturally occurring phenomenon.
+Underwater photographer Anatoly Beloshchin has taken some spectacular shots and a video of this naturally occurring underwater river.
 Unreal, isn't it?